Hot Flashes

 meditation

 Stress relief techniques like meditation, yoga, and deep breathing exercises help lower stress levels.
-Stress is one of the primary triggers and one of the most manageable triggers.
+Stress is one of the primary triggers of hot flashes, but it is also one of the most manageable triggers.
 Practicing stress relief techniques daily will help decrease the frequency of your hot flashes.

 Lifestyle modifications

-Lifestyle modifications are excellent tools to improve your overall health, regulate your hormones, and reduce many of the symptoms associated with menopause.
-Healthy lifestyle modifications not only relieve hot flashes but can also reduce night sweats and the risk of several health conditions associated with menopause, including osteoporosis, diabetes, and heart disease.
+Lifestyle modifications are excellent tools to improve your overall health, regulate your hormones, and reduce many symptoms associated with menopause.
+Healthy lifestyle modifications not only relieve hot flashes but can also reduce night sweats and the risk of several health conditions related to menopause, including osteoporosis, diabetes, and heart disease.

-A well balanced diet that includes plenty of raw fruits and vegetables, lean proteins, and healthy fats like avocadoes, olive oil, and fatty fish provides the body with the nutrients needed for optimal health.
-You should control your portion sizes and eat several small meals a day rather than three large meals a day.
+A well-balanced diet that includes plenty of raw fruits and vegetables, lean proteins, and healthy fats like avocados, olive oil, and fatty fish provides the body with the nutrients needed for optimal health.
+You should control your portion sizes and eat several small meals rather than three large meals a day.

-Regular exercise is another important aspect of a healthy lifestyle and a reduced risk of hot flashes.
-Incorporate both strength training and aerobic activities into your daily life for best results.
-It is recommended that women get at least 150 minutes of moderate intensity exercise each week for optimal health.
+Regular exercise is another crucial aspect of a healthy lifestyle and a reduced risk of hot flashes.
+Incorporate strength training and aerobic activities into your daily life for the best results.
+For optimal health, it is recommended that women get at least 150 minutes of moderate-intensity exercise each week.

 Most women will experience hot flashes during perimenopause; however, there are several things you can do to minimize the effects.
 Talk to your doctor if these suggestions do not help, and remember, these unpleasant menopausal symptoms will pass.